 While traditional classical music follows strict patterns and a formula that allows the brain to make sense of the sound, modern symphonies by composers such as Arnold Schoenberg, Alban Berg and Anton Webern simply confuse listeners’ brains.
-Polish composer Igor Stravinsky adopted a bit more tolerable aspects of atonality.
+Russian composer Igor Stravinsky adopted a bit more tolerable aspects of atonality.
 Decide for yourself, but I find his music only slightly less annoying than Schoenberg, Berg and Webern.

 This ditty by Webern seems like it would fit with the 3 a.m. crowd, doing ritual animal sacrifices in an old cemetery.
 It plays off-kilter chords interspersed with silence that sounds “wrong.”

 In the 1920s and 1930s, Webern’s music and that of his ilk was denounced as “cultural Bolshevism” and “degenerate art” by National Socialists in Germany and Austria.
 It was called a Jewish-leveling conspiracy.

 Here at Winter Watch, we never back down from or skirt the J.Q. and, accordingly, we try to verify and let the chips fall honestly where they may.
 In actuality, and to be fair, most of the composers were gentiles, not Jews.
 There must have been something in the water of Vienna.
 Cognitive-destabilizing heavy metals perhaps?
 Mercury or lead poisoning maybe?